Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the baseline is 3.
-The description does not elaborate on parameter details beyond what the schema provides, but it mentions what is returned (name and ID), which is not parameter semantics.
+Schema description coverage is 100%, so the baseline is 3.
+The description does not add new parameter-level semantics beyond the schema's own descriptions, but it does not repeat them unnecessarily.
+A neutral score is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.